jgray13/hello-world/README.md

 My introduction -

 My name is Jen.
-I have began studying front-end web development in August 2017.
+I began studying front-end web development in August 2017.

 I work with HTML, CSS and javaScript.
 I've spent a little time learning PHP so far.
 My preferred programming language is javaScript, I would place myself at an intermediate level with js.
 Although it is challenging at times, javaScript is very useful for many development tasks and I enjoy learning the language.
 I have gained more experience from projects and work using HTML and CSS so I am more confident working with these languages.